SVGS: Enhancing Gaussian Splatting Using Primitives with Spatially Varying Colors: Conclusion

 \section{Conclusion}

-In this paper, we introduce a new method called \name that utilizes spatially varying colors and opacity in a single Gaussian primitive to enhance its representation ability.
-We propose three different spatially varying functions defined on Gaussian primitives, each of which outperforms the baseline 2DGS~\cite{2dgs}.
-Additionally, the movable kernels outperform the current state-of-the-art methods on almost all datasets for novel view synthesis.
-When using the normal consistency loss, we achieve geometry reconstruction quality comparable to 2DGS~\cite{2dgs} and outperform 2DGS~\cite{2dgs} when the number of Gaussians is limited, while significantly improving image rendering quality.
+In this paper, we introduce a new method called \name~that utilizes spatially varying colors and opacity in a single Gaussian primitive to enhance its representation ability.
+We propose three different spatially varying functions defined on Gaussian primitives, each of which outperforms the baseline 2DGS~\cite{2dgs}. \XR{Equipped with movable kernels, \name~outperforms all state-of-the-art methods on the Blender~\cite{mildenhall2021nerf} dataset, particularly excelling at representing complex textures over geometrically simple or flat regions.} When using the normal consistency loss, we achieve geometry reconstruction quality comparable to 2DGS~\cite{2dgs} and outperform 2DGS~\cite{2dgs} when the number of Gaussians is limited, while significantly improving image rendering quality.
 Although our training and rendering speeds are slower than baseline methods due to code optimization issues, we provide a new direction for further research on Gaussian primitives and make it possible to implement more effective spatial variation functions.